-There are many ways to get your message across to the Peace Corps Community using print and online advertising as well as product partnership opportunities.
+You can get your message across to the Peace Corps Community using print and online advertising as well as product partnership and program partnership opportunities.

-Program Partnership: NPCA welcomes conversations with potential public and private partners to find ways that one of NPCA’s unique programs can help meet the goals of the partner organization.
-If you want to support or partner with an NPCA program, please email your inquiry to Anne Baker.
+Program partnership: NPCA welcomes conversations with potential public and private partners to find ways that one of NPCA’s unique programs can help meet the goals of the partner organization.
+If you want to support or partner with an NPCA program, please email your inquiry to NPCA Vice President Anne Baker.

-Jobs Board: If you want to post your organization’s job listing, please visit our Jobs Board to submit your job directly.
-Our jobs board also accepts advertising… download the 2012 Advertising Opportunities packet for details.
+Jobs board: If you want to post your organization’s job listing, please visit our Jobs Board to submit your job directly.
+Our jobs board also accepts advertising.
+Download the 2013 Advertising Opportunities packet for details.

 I have kept every issue and browse through them periodically because maybe I will find a new career idea or new course of study.